josh-collinsworth/joco-gridsome/src/posts/goodbye-wordpress.md

 So moving all my WordPress posts to Markdown files and abandoning the database altogether didn't seem like that much of a leap; the pieces were all there already. (_I was only half-right in that assessment; more on that in a bit_.)

 Having all your content hosted in the repository along with your files means that search-and-replace is easy, and can be done in your text editor, rather than via MySQL or WP-CLI.
 It also means anybody can contribute a pull request to correct mistakes or add context.
 Plus, previewing posts as they're being written was always a problem with headless.
-I'm sure you could do some tricky things to make it possible, but none of them were as easy as simply spinning up a local dev server and writing in a markdown file, watching your post auto-refresh in the browser every time you save.
+I'm sure you could do some tricky things to make it possible, but none of them were as easy as simply spinning up a local dev server and writing in a Markdown file, watching your post auto-refresh in the browser every time you save.

 But most importantly for me: it means I no longer even need a database.
 MySQL need not be a part of the stack any longer, because everything I have on the site is in a `.md` file.

 I shied away from this approach for a couple of main reasons previously:

 1. I liked having WordPress's REST API to query for searches; and
-2. Exporting WordPress posts as markdown is somewhere between not easy and painstakingly tedious.
+2. Exporting WordPress posts as Markdown is somewhere between not easy and painstakingly tedious.

 #1 wasn't really enough value to keep WordPress around, even if there weren't other alternatives in the Jamstack world.
 But #2 proved to be the largest stumbling block, so to speak…